Complete Guide to Fire Retardants: Facts and Applications

 Types of Fire Retardants

-Class A fire retardants, also known as fireproofing fire retardants.
-They are used for fireproofing materials, ceilings, walls, wood, and fire-resistant insulation.
+• Class A fire retardants, also known as fireproofing fire retardants.
+They are used for fireproofing materials, ceilings, walls, wood, and fire-resistant insulation, such as structural wood framing or interior wall assemblies where flame spread reduction is required.

-Class B fire retardants are used for fire-resistant fabrics and fireproofing electronics.
-These fire retardants are also used for fire protection of other combustible materials.
+• Class B fire retardants are used for fire-resistant fabrics and fireproofing electronics.
+These fire retardants are also used to protect other combustible materials, such as upholstered furnishings and drapery systems, in commercial spaces.

-Class C fire retardants are fire suppressants used for fire protection of electrical systems and fireproofing flammable liquids.
+• Class C fire retardants are fire suppressants used to protect electrical systems and to fireproof flammable liquids, commonly applied in areas containing energized equipment or liquid-fuel hazards.

 Is Fire Retardant Toxic?

 Polybrominated diphenyl ethers (PBDEs) are compounds commonly found in fire retardants to protect materials from fire and make them more resistant.
-However, recent studies have linked them to health issues.
+Based on available scientific studies, certain PBDEs have been associated with potential health concerns, prompting increased regulatory review and reformulation efforts across the fire protection industry.

 Some of the health risks associated with fire retardants include

 Fire retardants are still useful if chosen with the necessary fire safety protocols.
-The U.S. Environmental Protection Agency (EPA) and other governmental organizations are responsible for reviewing fire retardant regulations and substance standards to ensure adequate safety compliance.
+Regulatory oversight plays a critical role in evaluating these products; the U.S. Environmental Protection Agency (EPA) and other governmental organizations are responsible for reviewing fire retardant regulations and substance standards to ensure adequate safety compliance.
 RDR tries to ensure that none of the retardants we sell contain PBDEs.
+Within this framework, RDR takes a precautionary approach and works to ensure that the retardants we sell do not contain PBDEs, aligning product selection with current regulatory guidance and industry expectations.

 What Is Fire Retardant Spray?